The infinity-category of stabilized Liouville sectors: Some Liouville geometry

 \begin{remark} Setting $\lambda_s = \lambda + d_M h_s$ as in~\eqref{eqn. d_N notation}, we observe \eqnn \lambda + {\bf p}d{\bf q} + dh = \lambda_s + {\bf p}d{\bf q} + d_{S} h. \eqnd where the last term denotes we only take the deRham derivative of $h$ in the $S$ directions.
 Both sides of the above equation are written informally; the most rigorous expression for this 1-form is \eqnn \pi_M^* \lambda + \pi_{T^*S}^* {\bf p}d{\bf q} + \pi_{M \times S}^*dh \eqnd where $\pi_M$, $\pi_{T^*S}$, and $\pi_{M \times S}$ are the projections from $M \times T^*S$ to $M, T^*S$, and $M \times S$ respectively. \end{remark}

 \begin{remark}

-The presentation of the form as $\lambda + {\bf p}d{\bf q} + dh$ breaks symmetry by apotheosizing a particular Liouville structure on $M$; but the real content of a movie construction is in the family of Liouville forms $\{\lambda_s = \lambda + d_M h_s\}_{s \in S}$.
+The presentation of the form as $\lambda + {\bf p}d{\bf q} + dh$ breaks symmetry by apotheosizing a particular Liouville structure $\lambda$ on $M$.
 Later, we will often take $S = \Delta^n$ to be a simplex with ordered vertices, and justify the symmetry-breaking by further demanding that $h_s$ vanishes (as a function on $M$) in a neighborhood of the terminal vertex of $\Delta^n$. \end{remark}

 The main result we will use about the movie construction is that the construction itself is a Liouville sector (Proposition~\ref{prop. movies are sectors}), provided that $h$ is collared appropriately.
 We say what we mean by an appropriate collar now.